Skip to content

 pattern reqHeaders://x-proxy=Whistle # Set request headers

-When the operation content (value) contains spaces, newlines, or special characters, the inline method cannot be used directly.
-Instead, use the following method:
+When the operation content (Value) contains spaces, line breaks, or special characters, inline method cannot be used directly.
+Use the following alternative methods instead:

 txt